Amazon Workplace Injuries

 Have you or a loved one been injured on the job at an Amazon workplace in Texas?
 First of all, get some legal advice.
 We suggest you contact us at STREET LAW FIRM.
 (We are not associated with Amazon in any way.)

-The legal team at our Dallas offices are led by Dan Street who is a proven and experienced personal injury lawyer.
-Dan has earned his clients tens of millions of dollars over the 35 years he has been in practice.
+The legal team at our Dallas offices are led by Dan Street who is a proven personal injury lawyer.
+Dan has earned for his clients tens of millions of dollars over the 35 years he has been in practice.

 Let Amazon talk you into using one of Amazon’s doctors or agree to mediation before talking to an attorney.
 Do not sign anything without you first talking to our office or to another legal firm.